People Against Genocide Everywhere

 • In addition, the demand will be made that for every country that votes yes on the Resolution to make a public commitment within 2 days as to what military forces, military supplies, armaments (troops, planes, ships) , as well as what humanitarian aid they will supply ( direct medical aid, debris removal, reconstruction materials , professional aid, and human resources) that they will contribute under this Resolution is reaffirmed.
 This is a fair timeline for that request as it was previously made at the initiation of Phase 2

-Once the UN-mandated multinational armed protective force is in Gaza, all groups involved will call for an immediate global summit to determine the next steps.
+Once the UN-mandated multinational armed protective force is in Gaza, all groups involved will call for an immediate global summit to determine the next steps called for and led by the legitimate political organizations and civil society of Gaza!

 Volunteer